 #23 - Choose Chalk, Not GlovesI really feel stronger when I put chalk on my hands.
-With gloves, I don't feel at one with the weights and for some lifts I need a stronger grip.
+With gloves, I don't feel at one with the weights and for some lifts, I need a stronger grip.
 Hence the happy medium, some chalk on the hands.

-#24 - Weak Grip Might Equal Fatigued CNSThe iron doesn't lie.
-Don't underestimate grip strength.
+#24 - Weak Grip Might Equal Fatigued CNSThe iron doesn't lie. don't underestimate grip strength.

 #25 - Know Your Supplement StaplesSome supplements work and some don't.
-Fish oil, branched chain amino acids (especially if training fasted), and whey protein are all beneficial to complement your diet.
+Fish oil, branched chain amino acids (especially if training fasted), and whey protein is all beneficial to complement your diet.
 The other thousands of celeb-endorsed products on the market you really don't need.

 MTS Nutrition Machine whey a quality protein brought to you by the man who brought ethics back to the industry, Marc Lobliner.
 Learn more here.

-#26 - Carb-Backloading Works, But is Not MagicCarb-backloading, where you keep your insulin suppressed all day and enjoy the majority of your carbs at night works for fat loss, but its just another tool.
-Its not a magic pill if your diet sucks.
+#26 - Carb-Backloading Works, But is Not MagicCarb-backloading, where you keep your insulin suppressed all day and enjoy the majority of your carbs at night works for fat loss, but it's just another tool.
+It's not a magic pill if your diet sucks.